-Fraport understands the term "compliance" to mean compliance with laws and internal regulations.
 In 2003, Fraport developed values-based compliance, which is continued and updated in a Compliance Management System (CMS).
-The CMS is focused on prevention, identifying non-compliance, and responding to infringements.
-Fraport has structured the CMS based on audit standard IDW PS 980.
+The Group CMS is focused on prevention, identifying non-compliance, and responding to infringements.
+Fraport has structured the Group CMS based on audit standard IDW PS 980.
 In addition to an internal representative and an external ombudswoman, Fraport has been offering an electronic whistleblower system (BKMS® system) since 2009.
-This enables information relating to serious legal violations to reach the compliance department via a range of reporting channels, which then processes and clarifies the information in a central case management system.
+This enables Groupwide communication on information relating to serious legal violations to reach the compliance department via a range of reporting channels, which then processes and clarifies the information in a central case management system.

-In 2016, the area of compliance was organizationally assigned to the Fraport AG legal department.
-The Chief Compliance Officer is now the head of the central "Legal Affairs and Compliance" department.
+The area of compliance is organizationally assigned to the Fraport AG legal department.
+The Chief Compliance Officer is also the head of the central "Legal Affairs and Compliance" department.

-Compliance and prevention measures are focused on a group-wide compliance risk analysis, numerous communication measures, and a range of training courses, which either take place as classroom-based events or as e-learning.
-In recent years, the Executive Board has implemented the essential minimum requirements of the CMS in both the national and international Group companies.
+Compliance and prevention measures are focused on a Group-wide compliance risk analysis, numerous communication measures, and a range of training courses, which either take place as classroom-based events or as e-learning.
+Beginning in fiscal year 2018, the material minimum requirements of the Group CMS have been implemented by the respective management boards in all national and international Group companies controlled by Fraport.